Razack2/Cpp-uni-practices/README.md

-exercise1 contains a program that uses a random number to check user's subscription to a service exercise2 contains present the same program using switch statement
+exercise1.cpp file contains a program that uses a random number to check user's subscription to a service exercise2.cpp file present the same program using switch statement